muneer-ahmed-khan/article-app/README.md

-  <p align="center">A simple Nest.js Application for users and their bookmarks with JWT authentication in place.</p>
+  <p align="center">A simple Nest.js Application for users and their artcles with JWT authentication in place.</p>
     <p align="center">

 ## Description